-I don’t want to point out the obvious for you here (i.e. should you bring a travel-specific camera?) but I do want to share a few things that most travelers to China tend to overlook.
+I don’t want to point out the obvious for you here (i.e. should you bring a good travel camera?) but I do want to share a few things that most travelers to China tend to overlook.
 There’s a big difference between traveling to Beijing or heading off into the mountain villages of Sichuan.
 What you pack will be different as well.

 One more thing: To make things easier for you, you can also download my China packing checklist, a free one-page PDF that can help make sure you’re not forgetting anything as you pack.
 Click the button below and I’ll send it to you immediately: